tbenyon/wordpress_external_login_plugin/plugin-files/readme.txt

 add_filter('exlog_hook_filter_authenticate_hash', 'myExlogHashAuthenticator', 10, 4);
 `

+- exlog_hook_filter_custom_should_exclude

+This hook allows you to add custom logic to exclude users.

+I provides you with all the data for the user that is stored in the external database users table.
+If you return `true` from this function it will prevent the user logging in, and returning `false` will bypass this exclusion.

+For example, let's say your external users table had a field called `expiry` which stored a date.
+In this example we want to block users if they login after their expiry date.

+Adding the following to your `functions.php` would achieve this:

+`
+function myExlogCustomExcluder($userData) {
+    return strtotime($userData['expiry']) < strtotime('now');
+}
+add_filter('exlog_hook_filter_custom_should_exclude', 'myExlogCustomExcluder', 10, 1);
+`

 = I need an extra feature.
 Can you add it? =

 Get in contact.
 I'll normally add simple functionality for free and pretty quick!